notreux/UpsideEngine/docs/documentation/autogen/Camera.md

 This property defines if the camera is going to follow the defined subject

 ## [string](string.md) Scene
+This is the Scene Id of the camera

 ## [number](number.md) Smoothness
 This property defines the smoothness with which the camera will move, it only works in a range between 0 and 1